wulffern/aic2026/lectures/l00_refresher.md

 <!--pan_doc:

 The quantum electrodynamics (QED) is a full description of interactions between light and matter.
-The equations describe both quantum mechancial effects, electromagnetism and is in agreement with special relativity.
+The equations describe both quantum mechanical effects, electromagnetism and is in agreement with special relativity.

 The equations are rather complicated, but it's based on [Lagrangian](https://en.wikipedia.org/wiki/Lagrangian_(field_theory)) physics.
 Maxwell's equations actually fall out of the QED Lagrangian when one assumes local phase symmetry.